1.

 This page was created by Charlie Wolters.

-The pictures were supplied by Jim Watts, Joaquin Rivera, and Charlie Wolters.
+The pictures were supplied by Jim Watts, Joaquin Rivera, Charlie Wolters, and others.

 2.